-Coronavirus: Delhi reports fall in positivity rate, rise in number of deaths
+Coronavirus: Delhi reports fall in positivity rate, Assam registers highest-ever jump in cases

 Meanwhile, Mumbai reported 6,149 new coronavirus cases and seven deaths in the past 24 hours.